Hyperbolic hyperbolic-by-cyclic groups are cubulable: Ingredients

 \begin{thm}[cf. {\cite[Thm.
 D]{GM}}] If a hyperbolic group $\Gamma$ acts cocompactly on a CAT(0) cube complex so that cell stabilisers are quasiconvex and cubulable, then $\Gamma$ is cubulable. \end{thm}

 The cited theorem has ``virtually special'' in place of ``cubulable''.
-These properties are equivalent for hyperbolic groups by Bergeron and Wise's boundary criterion \cite{BW} and Agol's theorem \cite{Agol}.
+Since virtually cubulable hyperbolic groups are cubulable \cite[Lem.~7.14]{Wise_book}, the properties ``virtually special'' and ``cubulable'' are equivalent for hyperbolic groups by Agol's theorem \cite{Agol}.
 In particular, for hyperbolic groups, being cubulable is a commensurability invariant.

 Finally, for sporadic cases when the Kurosh co-rank is 2, we will need a specialisation of Hsu and Wise's malnormal combination theorem: